Penguin-SAMA/2024-Postgraduate-408/CSAPP/ch1/Chapter 1 A Tour of Computer System.md

 #### Instruction-Level Paralelism

 At a much lower level of abstraction, modern processors can execute multiple instructions at one time, a property known as *instruction-level praallelism*.

+Processors that can sustain execution rates faster than 1 instruction per cycle are known as *superscalar processors*.

+#### Single-Instruction, Multiple-Data (SIMD) Parallelism

+At the lowest level, many modern processors have special hardware that alllows a single instruction to cause multiple operations to be performed in parallel, a mode known as *single-instruction, multiple-data* (SIMD) parallelism.

+### 1.9.3 The Imporance of Abstractions in Computer Systems

+The use of *abstructions* is one of the most important concepts in computer science.
+For example, one aspect of good programming practice is to formulate a simple application program interface (API) for a set of functions that allow programmers to use the code without having to delve into its inner workings.

+## 1.10 Summary

+etc.